"The SnapComms channels offer a very effective way to communication with geographically distributed stores in a retail environment"

 Update Frontline Staff via Desktop Headlines

-Scrolling Desktop Newsfeeds can deliver information on-screen to targeted front line employee groups.
+Scrolling Desktop Tickers can deliver information on-screen to targeted front line employee groups.
 Simply write your own headlines, include a quick summary and add click-through hyperlinks to further information as required.
 As employees see a headline of interest, they can click-through to read the full message or article there and then, or make a mental note to review their news feed history at a later time (e.g. when they are less busy interfacing with customers).

 Desktop Alert Notification